 I rarely plan out my words or wait with baited breath to hear someones response.
-I’m proud of my decision, and what others think of that choice is not a big concern of mine.
+I’m proud of my decision to have a breast augmentation, and what others think of that choice is not a big concern of mine.

 There is one person who is quite an exception to that thought...

 I know I will choose my words very carefully when I talk to my kids about sex, death, money, conflict and a host of other topics...
 Not because those things are simply good or bad, but because they are complex.

 At the top of my list of hard conversations is body image, and breast implants.

 Learning to have a positive view of my body was a difficult journey for me.

 Because I want to teach my daughter to love the person she is and the body that carries that person around, there are a few conversations that I want to be well prepared for.

 "Can I have tattoos too?"